Tai chi chuan is a health and meditative exercise. It originated in China. It is also a powerful martial art.

 It also will benefit health and aid relaxation.
 It’s also an effective training exercise for self-defense.
 Your balance and deep breathing will also improve.
 Patience is a side benefit.
 More energy is one of the benefits of a disciplined practitioner of Tai Chi.

 To achieve the most benefit practice on a regular basis.
 Supplement your practice with lessons with a qualified instructor.
 This mental and physical focus is important for tai chi as a self-defense.

 Practice your tai chi daily.
 Slow and controlled repetition has to become part of your lifestyle.
 After a while, it will become meditative and relaxing.
 As a martial artist, you must be able to relax to be effective.

 It’s more likely that you’ll sustain a routine if you are able to find the same time every day to practice.
-It is important to be disciplined to master any martial art; it is particularly important since it’s a physical as well as mental discipline.
+As for any martial art tai chi is a physical and mental discipline.

-If a grown man of 180 lbs., or heavier, man strikes someone with all his weight, they’re likely to hurt that person.
-However, to be effective in combat and be able to deliver a blow with all your power, you have to be relaxed and efficient when you’re being attacked; you have to be able to block and strike with power while you are being attacked.
+If a grown man of 180 lbs., or heavier, the man strikes someone with all his weight, they’re likely to hurt that person.
+In combat you must deliver a blow with power.
+You must be able to react during an attack.